 Doo-Dad is a pattern written in US terminology by Vanessa at Hooked on Sunshine, explicitly designed as a baby blanket.
 It features a central square of 15 rows, with subsequent 15-row repeats that grow the blanket until you reach your desired size.
-I flicked through the pattern and decided it would be fast to whip up.
-It would make the perfect gift for my friend.
-It is stunning and would make the perfect gift that could be handed down through the generations.
-When you see the finished product, you’ll agree that this is an heirloom blanket.
+I love a pattern where the rows constantly change.
+It can get boring to ch1, sc1 endlessly until I finish my Moss stitch blanket.
+Change keeps it interesting for me.
+Hooked on Sunshine patterns are always interesting to do and well written!

 The Yarn

-The yarn is a weight 2 or a fine weight yarn.
+The yarn is weight 2, or fine-weight.
 It is made from four threads wound together into a cake.
 But they are not twisted together, which can be difficult for beginners to work with.
+I don’t recommend it for a beginner – it can be tricky!

 Pastel Dreams is a very popular colourway and is typically in stock at Bellemae in the 300g size.
-It’s truly a beautiful yarn and perfect for a baby blanket.
+It is truly a beautiful yarn.
+This colourway features 13 colour changes, from peach to pale green.
+The colour change occurs when one thread is swapped out for the next colour.

-My friend likes pastel colours.
-This was absolutely the perfect yarn for her heirloom blanket.
 With the mix of fibres, it should not fade with washing or rot like pure cotton will.
 It feels wonderfully soft and will continue to soften over time.
-When I create something intended to be loved for decades, I want an heirloom quality yarn.
-This yarn should create a nice blanket suitable for cool days in the tropics and sub-tropics.
+When I create something intended to be loved for decades, I want an heirloom-quality yarn.
+It feels silkier than cotton alone.
+It does not have the ‘tooth’ that cotton has, and flows over the hook smoothly.

 I had a 300g cake of Pastel Dreams in my stash – 1125m.
 Making Doo-Dad in the size I wanted would require more yarn than I had, so I ordered a second cake from Bellemae and got started while I waited for the second cake to arrive.
 With this weight of yarn, you get 375m of yarn to 100g, or 1g = 3.75m.

-By this time, the second cake had arrived, and I took out my yarn winder and began winding the cakes down into the individual colours.
 You can purchase Pastel Dream as a ‘Bobbel Box’, where instead of one cake, you have all the colours separated into their individual components in larger quantities for bigger projects or for intricate colourwork.
-I did not have time for this to be custom-made and shipped to Australia from Germany, so I used what I had on hand and ordered from Bellemae’s in-stock selection to get the quantity of yarn I needed.
+I did not have time to have this custom-made and shipped from Germany to Australia, so I used what I had on hand and ordered from Bellemae’s in-stock selection to get the amount of yarn I needed.
 Can you tell that this is shaping up to be an heirloom blanket just from the yarn alone?

 I started Doo-Dad around February 17 2025, and crocheted continuously for two months.
-As I have an injury to my wrist that affects how long I can crochet, I typically never crochet for more than an hour at a time before putting it aside.
+I have a wrist injury that limits how long I can crochet.
+I typically crochet for no more than an hour before putting it aside to avoid completely destroying my hands and wrists.
 The central square came together reasonably quickly, as rounds are short.
 The central square is unique in that I stopped using the peach colour long before I ran out of it.
 I wanted to highlight the square and then let the colours gently change through the blanket.

 Modifying Stitches